-Confused about how to start a conversation on Bumble or Tinder?
+tips for how to start a conversation on BumbleConfused about how to start a conversation on Bumble or Tinder?
 Try any of these 15 openers to get the ball rolling and connect with more men through the dating apps.

 How to Start a Conversation on Bumble or Tinder

-Either way, it’s time to figure out how to get a man’s attention on the dating apps so you can find “The One”.
+Either way, it’s time to figure out how to get a man’s attention on the dating app so you can find “The One.”

 Humor is a winning approach.
-Bumble, Tinder and Hinge offer suggestions about how to open a conversation and I borrowed a couple of those.
+Bumble, Tinder, and Hinge offer suggestions about how to open a conversation and I borrowed a couple of those.

 The idea is to stand out and capture a man’s attention.
 Many of my coaching clients started out using really lame openers.

 Typical Small Talk Won’t Work

 For example, a lot of women try, “How is your week going?”
 This makes no sense because the only thing a man can answer is “good” and where does that lead?

 You want to make him curious about you so, he wants to know MORE about you.
-That way, he’ll respond and you can enter a conversation to see if there’s a connection.
+That way, he’ll respond, and you can enter a conversation to see if there’s a connection.

-The goal is to get a date – to do that, you need to stand out from all the other women on the app.
-Some of these one-liners are old favorites and others have a flirty twist.
+To get a date, you need to stand out from all the other women on the app.
+Some of these tips for how to start a conversation on Bumble are one-liners and others have a flirty twist.

-However, there are plenty of men who don’t say much about themselves, write next to nothing or and have little going on in their photos.
+However, there are plenty of men who don’t say much about themselves, write next to nothing or have little going on in their photos.